vrandall66/front-end-submissions-public/1906/mod-2/fitlit/sam-roger.md

 # FitLit
-* Students: Amy & Brady
+* Students: Sam & Roger
 * Evaluator: Brittany

 ## Rubric

 ### Functional Expectations
-* [x] 4: Application fulfills all expectations of iterations 1 - 5 with no bugs or missing functionality *as well as* [ ] an extension.
+* [ ] 4: Application fulfills all expectations of iterations 1 - 5 with no bugs or missing functionality *as well as* [ ] an extension.
 * [ ] 3: Application fulfills expectations of iterations 1 - 5 with no bugs or missing functionality.
-* [ ] 2: Application is usable but has some missing functionality.
+* [x] 2: Application is usable but has some missing functionality.
 * [ ] 1: Application crashes during normal usage.

-* Deployed to GH pages - I dont think this is listed as an actual extension but I'm making it one!
-Good job
+* Slightly not through iteration 5

 ### Fundamental JavaScript & Style
 * [ ] 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.
 * [ ] 3: Class methods use array and object prototypes - `for` loops are not used in the application.
 Application shows strong effort towards organization, content, and refactoring.
-* [ ] 2: Class methods use a mix of array and object prototypes and `for` loops.
+* [x] 2: Class methods use a mix of array and object prototypes and `for` loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 * [ ] 1: Application generates syntax error or crashes during execution.

+* Naming conventions could use a little help, and some major opportunities for refactoring.
+Make jQuery and prototype methods a main focus for you in your group projects!

 ### Test-Driven Development
 * [ ] 4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
 Test feature many sad paths for methods as well.